 - Media strategy development: the relevant structures and processes; strategy planning, objectives and evaluation

 - 'Mass' communication research traditions: media effects theories, agenda setting, cultivation.
 Implications for media relations

 - Public opinion and diffusion of ideas and innovations

 - Public interest and new media

 - Preparation for interviews; identifying type and purpose; training in techniques, role-plays.

-Assessment Item 4: Television interview preparation and television performance
+Assessment task 4: Television interview preparation and television performance

 Students are expected to read the subject outline to ensure they are familiar with the subject requirements.
 As class discussion and participation in activities form an integral part of this subject, you are expected to attend, arrive punctually and actively participate in classes.
 If you experience difficulties meeting this requirement, please contact your lecturer.
 Students who have a reason for extended absence (e.g., illness) may be required to complete additional work to ensure they achieve the subject objectives.